 Can’t you just taste it?

-This appetizer is a take off on my Ricotta Crostini with Balsamic Strawberries which swaps out peaches for strawberries.
+This delicious appetizer is a take off on my Ricotta Crostini with Balsamic Strawberries which swaps out the peach wedges for strawberries.

 There is nothing like enjoying the fresh fruit of summer splashed with balsamic flavor.
 It just draws the natural sweetness from any fruit.

 I also have a Cherry & Honey Ricotta Tart that is a favorite dessert with low sugar that is perfect for summer.

-Pick the freshest peaches from your farm market or grocery store
+Pick the freshest peaches from your farmers market or grocery store

 - Local is always best.